mthvedt/battleship/README.md

 ## Motivation

-Written as a coding exercise to get the hang of functional programming techniques and probabilistic methods.
+I wrote this as a coding exercise to get the hang of functional programming techniques and probabilistic methods.
 Also, because I enjoy wasting my time playing games.

 ## Description